mattermost/docs/source/administration/config-in-database.rst

 How to Migrate Configuration to the Database
 --------------------------------------------

-These are complete instructions for migrating the Mattermost configuration to the database, as well as updating your ``systemd`` configuration to load the configuration from the database.
+These instructions cover migrating the Mattermost configuration to the database and updating your ``systemd`` configuration to load it from the database.

 **NOTE:** These instructions assume you have Mattermost server installed at ``/opt/mattermost`` If you are running Mattermost in a different directory you will have to modify the paths to match your environment.